homeworkclubco/preschool/README.md

 A minimal, extensible CSS framework and web component library.

+# A WARNING

+This is very early and a complete mess.
+Don't use it yet.

 ## Philosophy

 Preschool is a barebones starter framework meant to be extended and customized for your specific needs.
 It provides: